 If you've taken a look at your analytics lately, you might find what many others have lately: the majority of your users are viewing your site on either a mobile or tablet.
 A report by a US market research company suggests that there are now more mobile devices on the planet than people, and responsive design is the way to make sure your users get the experience best suited to their device, without maintaining multiple versions of your website.
 Remember: not only will you be serving your mobile users, you will also be providing a better experience across all of your platforms as responsive technology adapts to show your website in the best layout based on the size of the screen accessing it.
 Lucky for you, Drupal 8 comes with responsive functionality right out of the box.

 If it's good enough for The White House and the US Department of Transportation, chances are it is pretty secure.
 Some people are wary of open-source systems like Drupal, but their dedicated security team and the community of developers testing and working together to find vulnerabilities means the system is actually more secure.

 5. You Want It To Be Easy

 Your focus is on running your business and your CMS should help you, not act as a roadblock.
 With features like single-sign on, contextual editing and the ability to make changes from your smartphone, you'll be able to keep your site up to date without breaking a sweat.
 A CMS that makes editing easy means you won't have to rely on a developer to publish new content.
 Drupal offers drag and drop image uploads and an easy to use preview interface to let you or your team clearly see what changes will look like on different devices.
-With an extensive library of user-submitted modules, Drupal offers scalability and flexiblity, without overcomplicating the experience for your team.
+With an extensive library of user-submitted modules, Drupal offers scalability and flexibility, without overcomplicating the experience for your team.
 If you're considering a new CMS, Drupal may just be the answer you and your future web team are looking for.
 Get in touch for a free site review, and let us show you.